 On Monday, July 18th 2011 The Racial Justice Improvement Project Delaware Task Force held a workshop training event on Bias-Free Decision Making at the Dover Sheraton Hotel in Dover, Delaware.
 All Forty-Two Supervisors of the Delaware Probation Department were required to attend this training.
 The following members of the Delaware Task Force: Curt Shockley, Director of Probation and Parole, Justice Henry DuPont Ridgley, and Colonel Robert Coupe, representing the Delaware State Police, presented during this day-long training.
 Special thanks to Delaware Task Force Members Amy Quinlan and Drewry Fennell.

 The Delaware Task Force examined probation violation practices in the state.
-The task force collected data that determined that African Americans are violated at a higher rate than similarly-situated White probationers.
+The task force collected data that determined that Blacks are violated at a higher rate than similarly-situated white probationers.
 The Task Force has conducted a statewide training for probation officers on “bias-free decision making.”

 Key Objectives of the Delaware Reform include:

 The following modifications have been developed in DACS to support the above objectives:

 The implementation of these functions provides the Department with a tool to better manage its offender population and enables the implementation of operational efficiencies.
 Furthermore, these changes provides the Probation Officers with a guideline that drives the sanctions based on predefined, objective criteria.